josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Option 3 - Disregarded LLC

 IAO could form a Limited Liability Company (LLC) that is a disregarded entity of ISOC, essentially treating it as a branch or division of ISOC for most tax purposes.
+The term "disregarded" here means that the LLC is disregarded by ISOC for some purposes; that is, while ISOC's non-profit status and tax exemption applies downward to the LLC, legal liability and financial impacts do not apply upwards from the LLC to ISOC.
-In contrast to the previous option, ISOC in this case could delegate the appointment of the IAO Board to a nominating committee within the IAO.
+In contrast to the previous
+option, ISOC in this case could delegate the appointment of the IAO Board to a nominating committee within the IAO.
 This option would not require tax exemption filing, filing separate taxes, or separate